karenmajewicz/gbl-alternate/docs/connect.md

   url: https://z.umn.edu/gbl-meetings

 - title: Participate in a Community Sprint
   content:  The GeoBlacklight Community collaborates on a 2-week sprint every Winter and Summer.
+Participation in the sprint is open to anyone interested in working on GeoBlacklight.
+While similar to a traditional code sprint, the GeoBlacklight Community Sprints also include tackling issues around documentation, metadata, community governance, and more.
   url:

 - title: Discuss on GitHub